nicklockwood/iCarousel/README.md

 	- (void)scrollToItemAtIndex:(NSInteger)index animated:(BOOL)animated;

 This will center the carousel on the specified item, either immediately or with a smooth animation.
-For wrapped carousels, the carousel will automatically determine the shortest (direct, or wraparound) distance to scroll.
+For wrapped carousels, the carousel will automatically determine the shortest (direct or wraparound) distance to scroll.
 If you need to control the scroll direction, or want to scroll by more than one revolution, use the scrollByNumberOfItems method instead.

 	- (void)scrollToItemAtIndex:(NSInteger)index duration:(NSTimeInterval)scrollDuration;